The Bankrate promise

 - Monthly service fees: You may want to find an account that either doesn’t charge maintenance fees or makes them easy to avoid, such as by maintaining a set minimum balance.

-- Rate of return: The annual percentage yield (APY) can vary a great deal from account to account, so it pays to shop around.
+- Rate of return: A competitive annual percentage yield (APY) ensures that any funds not immediately used are still generating returns.
 You’ll often find higher rates at online banks and credit unions than at traditional brick-and-mortar banks.

 - Nonprofit financial institutions: If you’re part of a nonprofit that serves a local community, you may find that not-for-profit financial institutions in the same neighborhood — such as credit unions — are best equipped to meet your organization’s banking needs.